keithbradsaw/peach/README.md

-# peach is our Team name for our 3rd Year college Web application project.
+# Peach is our team name for our 3rd Year college Web application project.